jonathanslenders/asyncio-redis/README.rst

 The connection class
 --------------------

-The ``asyncio_redis.Connection`` class will take care of your connection and will automatically reconnect, using a new transport, when the connection drops.
+A ``asyncio_redis.Connection`` instance will take care of the connection and will automatically reconnect, using a new transport when the connection drops.
+This connection class also acts as a proxy to a ``asyncio_redis.RedisProtocol`` instance; any Redis command of the protocol can be called directly at the connection.

 .. code:: python